kamtankars/ARResure/README.md

-# ARResure : Augmented reality application to enhance the shopping experience
+# ARResure : An Augmented reality application to enhance the shopping experience